boost/awesome/practices/git.md

 references (Optional)

 # Allowed <type> values:
 # feat     (new feature for the user, not a new feature for build script)
 # fix      (bug fix for the user, not a fix to a build script)
 # docs     (changes to the documentation)
 # style    (formatting, missing semi colons, etc; no production code change)
 # refactor (refactoring production code, eg. renaming a variable)
 # test     (adding missing tests, refactoring tests; no production code change)
 # chore    (updating grunt tasks etc; no production code change)
+# conf     (configuration, env changes)
+# temp     (Any temporary update that you might revert later)

 # Example